Thames homers, benches clear as Brewers beat Reds 6-4

 TRAINER’S ROOM

-Brewers: CF Christian Yelich left the game with a tight lower back after he grounded out in the first inning. … Travis Shaw was back at third base after missing two games with a sore right wrist.
+Brewers: CF Christian Yelich left the game with a tight lower back after he grounded out in the first inning.
+He felt his back tighten a couple steps toward first base. … Travis Shaw was back at third base after missing two games with a sore right wrist.
 He took batting practice pregame and felt good enough to play, although the wrist is likely to bother him at times.
+He went 0 for 4.

 Reds: Top prospect Nick Senzel today had surgery on his broken right index finger.
 Senzel hurt his finger Friday with Triple-A Louisville.
 There’s no estimate for the infielder’s return.